top of page

 a living tradition

-Detroit Zen Center is a community, founded in 1990.
+Detroit Zen Center is a community established in 1990.

-To explore the Center, please attend a 'Sunday Guided Zen', or another public event.
-Details can be found on our 'Calendar' page.
+To explore the Center, please attend a 'Sunday Guided Zen', or another public event on the calendar page.

 bottom of page